bhctest123/soberlivingappcom-new/src/content/blog/everything-you-need-to-open-your-sober-living-home-in-massachusetts.md

 ---
-title: 'Everything You Need to Open Your Sober Living Home in Massachusetts<br/>'
+title: 'Everything You Need to Open Your Sober Living Home in Massachusetts'
 description: 'Opening a sober living home in MA?
 Comprehensive guide (Aug 2022) covers requirements & steps.
 From the Sober Living App blog.'
 date: 2022-08-16
 author: "Ben Weiss"